How to Find Your Purpose and Meaning

 In fact, that’s not even the middle of it.

-The truth is that NO ONE finds a purpose as a result of a calamity.
-No one finds their purpose while they’re homeless or experiencing the great fear of not knowing how they’re going to keep the lights on this month.
+The truth is that NO ONE finds their purpose as a result of a calamity.
+Anyone who is telling you that is lying.
+You can find opportunity, but no one finds their purpose while they’re homeless or experiencing the great fear of not knowing how they’re going to keep the lights on this month.

 I’ve said it before and I will say it again: None of the celebrity bloggers talk about the times when their bank accounts were in the negatives and they didn’t have a multi-million dollar online empire.